-This issue is not new to the Board.
-In recent decisions, the Board has disagreed with the methodology used by various Medicare contractors (including the Medicare Contractor in this appeal) to calculate VDA payments because this methodology compares fixed costs to total DRG payments and only results in a VDA payment if the fixed costs exceed the total DRG payment amount.
-32 In these cases, the Board has recalculated the hospitals' VDA payments by estimating the fixed portion of the hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor), and comparing this fixed portion of the DRG payment to the hospital's fixed operating costs, so there is an apples-to-apples comparison.
+The various issues in this case are not new to the Board.
+In recent decisions, the Board has disagreed with the methodology used by various Medicare contractors, including the Medicare contractor in this case, to calculate VDA payments because this methodology compares fixed costs to total DRG payments and only results in a VDA payment if the fixed costs exceed the total DRG payment amount.37 In these cases, the Board has recalculated the hospitals' VDA payments by estimating the fixed portion of the hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor), and comparing this fixed portion of the DRG payment to the hospital's fixed operating costs, so there is an apples-to-apples comparison.